 3 ½ cups broth (fake chicken or vegetable)

 ½ tsp ground cumin

 ½ tsp onion granules

 1 cup brown lentils

 2 large carrots, thick cut

 Fresh pomegranate seeds, to serve – optional

 1. Add walnuts to a food processor and pulse until they have a mealy, crumbly appearance.
 Set aside.

 2. In a large skillet over medium heat, add red onion, garlic, olive oil and a pinch of salt.
-Sauté for about 10 minutes or until the red onion is transparent.
+Sauté for about 7 minutes or until the red onion is soft and somewhat transparent.
 Add the ground walnuts, and saute for an additional 3 minutes over low heat.
 Constantly stir the walnuts around to keep them from burning and to also evenly cook.